 14. Holiday Party: Host a holiday party to celebrate the end of the year, change in seasons, or just to celebrate everyone’s accomplishments.

-Hosting a holiday party is a classic way to reward employees for their hard work, and promote camaraderie and goodwill within the workplace.
+Hosting a holiday party is a classic way to reward employees for their hard work and provide meaningful rewards, promoting camaraderie and goodwill within the workplace.
 A holiday party can be a festive and fun event that everyone looks forward to, and can also be inclusive of remote employees utilizing virtual experiences.

 If you’re doing it in-person, be sure to choose a venue that can accommodate the number of attendees (and their +1’s) and that matches the tone of your event - whether casual, formal, fun, or themed.
 Be sure to feed people, particularly if there will be alcohol available, and if you really want to go big, hire some live music.